Let’s talk about:

 Back to the topic at hand.
 Let’s find out more!

-I see a lot of blogs referring to the fact that Azelaic Acid is also found in whole grains like wheat, rye, barley, oats and sorghum.
-Hmm… this is certainly a long and impressive list and leaves the impression of skincare brands bashing wheat around to harvest Azelaic Acid ☺.
+I see a lot of blogs referring to the fact that Azeleic Acid is also found in whole grains like wheat, rye, barley, oats and sorghum.
+Hmm… this is certainly a long and impressive list and leaves the impression of skincare brands bashing wheat around to harvest Azeleic Acid ☺.

-In reality, most of the Azelaic Acid used in skin care products is lab-engineered for maximum stability and effectiveness.
-At SKOON. we use Azelaic Acid made from RSPO certified palm oil – so no worries about gluten.
+In reality, most of the Azeleic Acid used in skin care products is lab-engineered for maximum stability and effectiveness.
+At SKOON. we use Azeleic Acid made from RSPO certified palm oil – so no worries about gluten.

-What are the benefits of Azelaic Acid in Skin Care?
+What are the benefits of Azeleic Acid in Skin Care?

-Azelaic Acid has migrated from medicinal topical applications for acne and rosacea to mainstream skin care due to the fact that it is so effective, yet so mild, with virtually no side effects.
-Any medicinal ingredient needs to be extremely consistent, hence the fact that Azelaic Acid is mostly bio-engineered to deliver just this.
+Azeleic Acid has migrated from medicinal topical applications for acne and rosacea to mainstream skin care due to the fact that it is so effective, yet so mild, with virtually no side effects.
+Any medicinal ingredient needs to be extremely consistent, hence the fact that Azeleic Acid is mostly bio-engineered to deliver just this.

 Effective, consistent results.